THE PARENTAL ROLE AND PARTNERSHIP WITH SCA

 Understanding the level of parental involvement will help ensure the success of a student at SCA.
 The parent acts as co-teacher, providing instruction and guidance in the satellite (or home) classroom.
 The co-teacher receives the following: instruction from the classroom teacher from class handouts and materials that need to be reviewed on satellite class days; daily lesson plans and assignment due dates on FACTS; and other information that was covered in class.

 As outlined below, the co-teacher’s role changes as a student progresses.
-Throughout their time at SCA, both parents and students are given access FACTS to acquire lesson plans and to monitor academic progress.
+Throughout their time at SCA, both parents and students are given access to FACTS SIS to acquire lesson plans and to monitor academic progress.

 The co-teacher is a guide for dependent study.
 Middle School students want independence but should still be closely monitored by the co-teacher who provides extra tutoring in weak areas and makes sure assignments are done correctly and are turned in on time.